The sounds of cutlery clinking against plates rang through the medium-sized dining room.

-“This is not right…” she said, remembering her aunt’s advice
+“This is not right…” she stated, remembering her aunt’s advice

 “You bought me gifts?”

-“Of course I bought you gifts.
+“Of course I bought your gifts.
 They’ve been sitting in my office a month before now.
 I made plans, It just wasn’t convenient.
 I’m really sorry babe”

 “I’ll let you know when I take off”